 What is Franking Credit?

 Also known as imputation credit, franking credit is an example of a tax credit that enables a company to pass on the tax paid at the corporate level to its stakeholders.
-The idea behind the tax credit is to help reduce the income tax that needs to be paid on dividends.
+The idea behind the tax credit is to help avoid double taxation of dividends.
 Alternatively, shareholders can receive franking credits as a tax refund.

 Developed in 1987, franking credits are mainly used in the Australian tax system.
 They were created to eliminate the double taxation imposed on corporate profits.
 It’s also important to note that for a shareholder to be eligible for franking credit, his or her tax bracket needs to be considered.